ToC

 3. Follow instructions in the job description

-Email cover letters can be sent in one of two ways: as part of the email body or as an attachment.
+Email cover letters can be sent as part of the email body or as an attachment.

 When sending your letter, follow the instructions outlined by the company.
 Not following instructions might cause recruiters to reject your application.